 Completing a skin care routine can be a relaxing way to take care of yourself during your day.
 It is important to take special care of your skin, but you may wonder which beauty products are best to use.
 Countless skin care products are available, and each serves a different purpose.
-One product you may want to consider adding to your routine is sunflower oil.
+One product you may want to consider adding to your routine is sunflower oil for skin.
 It provides multiple health benefits and keeps your skin looking beautiful.
-Learn more about the benefits of sunflower oil for your skin.
+Learn more about sunflower oil benefits for skin.

 What Is Sunflower Oil?

 Sunflower oil is produced by pressing the seeds of a plant called Helianthus annuus.
 It is high in linoleic or oleic acid, which are sources of energy for the body.

 There are four types of sunflower oil — high oleic, mid oleic, high linoleic, and high stearic and high oleic.
 They are differentiated based on the levels of fat types they are made of.
 For example, polyunsaturated fats are equated to linoleic acids.
 Monounsaturated fats are equated to oleic acid.
 Sunflower oils that contain higher levels of oleic oils are healthier.

 Helpful Vitamins and Substances Found in Sunflower Oil

 Sunflower oil offers plenty of health benefits and contains substances that can positively impact your skin health.
 A major component of sunflower oil is vitamin E. Sunflower oil contains more vitamin E than other vegetable oils.

 Vitamin E is an antioxidant that is essential for maintaining healthy skin.
 Antioxidants help donate electrons to free radical atoms to help stabilize them.
 If not stabilized, these atoms can cause damage over time, leading to health issues such as heart disease or lung cancer.
 The vitamin E in sunflower oil may also provide anti-inflammatory benefits for your skin.